-B.1 The screening matrix below shows which types of impacts on European sites could potentially result from each of the policies and sites allocated in the Publication (Regulation 19) Local Plan (August 2021), as updated by the Publication Version Addendum January 2022 and the Publication Version Second Addendum (May 2022).
+B.1 The screening matrix below shows which types of impacts on European sites could potentially result from each of the policies and sites allocated in the submitted Local Plan as proposed to be modified via the schedule of Main Modifications.
 Where a site is not expected to have a particular type of impact, the relevant cell is shaded green.
 Where a site could potentially have a certain type of impact, this is shown in orange.
 The final column sets out the screening conclusions.

 Likely activities (operation) to result as a consequence of the policy Likely effects if proposal implemented European site(s) potentially affected Could the proposal have likely significant effects on European sites?
 Shadow HRA: ppSPA potentially affected?
 Shadow HRA: Could the proposal have likely significant effects on the ppSPA?
 Vison and Objectives None - the overall vision and objectives of the Bassetlaw Local Plan describe the overarching strategy which sets the tone for policies.
-The Vision and Objectives will not themselves result in new development. n/a n/a n/a n/a No A Spatial Strategy for Basset law (Policies ST1-ST6) • ST1 - Bassetlaw's Spatial Strategy (at least 10,476 dwellings and 314 hectares of economic development) Residential development Economic development Increase in vehicle traffic Increase in recreation pressure Air pollution Disturbance from recreation Birklands and Bilhaugh SAC Uncertain: recreation The screening of this policy considers the overall number of new homes and economic development in the District.
+The Vision and Objectives will not themselves result in new development. n/a n/a n/a n/a No A Spatial Strategy for Basset law (Policies ST1-ST4) ST1 - Bassetlaw's Spatial Strategy (at least 9,720 dwellings and support a growth of 9,699 jobs) Residential development Economic development Increase in vehicle traffic Increase in recreation pressure Air pollution Disturbance from recreation Birklands and Bilhaugh SAC Uncertain: recreation The screening of this policy considers the overall number of new homes and economic development in the District.
 The effect of those homes and economic development in specific locations is assessed in relation to specific policies below.
 The Sherwood Forest Visitor Centre is within 150m of Birklands and Bilhaugh SAC, and is likely to attract visitors from within the district.
 Therefore, this should be considered further at the Appropriate Assessment stage.
 Sherwood Forest ppSPA Uncertain: air pollution and recreation The screening of this policy considers the overall number of new homes and economic development in the District.
 The effect of those homes and economic development in specific locations is assessed in relation to specific policies below, namely those that would result in additional development in the District.
 This policy will result in 10,476 new homes and 314 hectares of economic development in the District overall up to 2038.
-The provision of new homes and economic development in the District is likely to relate to an increase in population and therefore result in an increase in traffic flows on roads throughout
+The provision of new homes and economic development in the District in the District is likely to relate to an increase in population and therefore result in an increase in traffic flows on roads throughout